Does a Well Need a Foot Valve?

 How do you check if a foot valve is working?

-It’s difficult to tell if a foot valve works because it cannot be seen without pulling it out.
-However, if the well pump is not staying primed, there is likely an issue with the piping or the foot valve and both should be seen to.
+If the well pump is not staying primed, there is likely an issue with the piping or the foot valve and both should be seen to.

 What’s the difference between a foot valve and a check valve?